Crash Bandicoot: Developers and publishers

 The first four Crash Bandicoot games were developed by Naughty Dog.
-Bash was developed by Eurocom.
-The Wrath of Cortex and Twinsanity were developed by Traveller's Tales and its division Traveller's Tales Oxford, respectively.
-The Huge Adventure (Crash Bandicoot XS in Europe), 2: N-Tranced, Nitro Kart, Purple: Ripto's Rampage (Crash Bandicoot Fusion in Europe) and N. Sane Trilogy have all been developed by Vicarious Visions.
+Bash was developed by Eurocom Entertainment Software.
+The Wrath of Cortex and Twinsanity were respectively developed by Traveller's Tales and its Oxford studio.
+The Huge Adventure (Crash Bandicoot XS in Europe), 2: N-Tranced, Nitro Kart, Purple: Ripto's Rampage (Crash Bandicoot Fusion in Europe) and N. Sane Trilogy were developed by Vicarious Visions.
 Tag Team Racing, Crash of the Titans and Mind over Mutant were developed by Radical Entertainment.
 Boom Bang! was developed by Dimps.
 Team Racing Nitro-Fueled was developed by Beenox.
 It's About Time was developed by Toys for Bob.

-The first five Crash titles were published worldwide by Sony Computer Entertainment and produced by Universal Interactive Studios.
+The first five Crash titles were published worldwide by Sony Computer Entertainment.
 Wrath of Cortex up until Twinsanity were published by Universal Interactive (now the defunct Vivendi Games).
 Tag Team Racing, Boom Bang! and Crash of the Titans were published by Sierra Entertainment.
 All games since Mind over Mutant have been published by Activision.

 From Wrath of Cortex until Nitro Kart, Konami handled publishing and distribution for the Japanese market and also co-published the worldwide release of The Wrath of Cortex for PS2.
 The Japanese versions of N. Sane Trilogy were published by Sony Interactive Entertainment for PS4 and by Sega of Japan for Nintendo Switch; Sega subsequently handled Team Racing Nitro-Fueled for Japan as well.